The Réseau Francophone Numérique and its library

 The bibliothèque du Réseau Francophone Numérique

 The Bibliothèque du Réseau Francophone Numérique (BRFN or Francophone Digital Network Library) was born of a determination to pool the cultural heritage of an extensive cultural area connected by use of the French language, which, according to the OIF, is spoken by some 300 million people.
+Drawing on the features incorporated into Gallica, the BnF’s digital library, and administered by the BnF on behalf of the network, the BRFN enables the sharing and use of digitised documents by the network’s members, through geographical corpuses and thematic selections.
+Launched in 2017, it aims to provide all the RFN’s members with a platform for dissemination and use of its contents as well as ensuring their long-term safety.
+The BRFN gives access to a documentary heritage boasting all the cultural diversity characteristic of the French-speaking world.

 A collaborative, participatory library, the BRFN currently aggregates documents from twelve RFN members: